kristianmandrup/markoa/README.md

 ### App state

 An `/apps` folder being mounted, can contribute to the global state of the app container where it mounts.
-You should have a file `apps/_global/state.js` or `apps/_global/state/index.js` which returns an Object or a function of the form `function(name, config)`, where name is the name of the current app trying to access global state and config is a config object.
+You should have a file `apps/_global/data.js` or more typically `apps/_global/data/index.js` which returns an Object or a function of the form `function(name, config)`, where name is the name of the current app trying to access global state and config is a config object.

 Each app on its own should also have a state, such as for the `index` app, either: `apps/index/state.js` or `apps/index/state/index.js` adhering to the same rules as for global state.